mkishi1221/mkishi1221.github.io/_includes/cv.md

 Promoted to Product Manager following this work and was later [interviewed by SETsquared Bristol](https://setsquared-bristol.co.uk/news/amutri-revolutionising-3d-visualisation/){: .cv_link target="_blank" } on Amutri's vision and impact in 3D visualisation.

-## Launchpad Venture Studio at Falmouth University (September 2022 – September 2023)
+# SpaceforU (September 2022 – September 2023)

-### Co founder and Product Lead
+## Co founder and Product Lead

-Selected for Falmouth University's fully funded startup incubator, which included an MSc in Entrepreneurship and support for MVP development.
-Co-founded and led product development for SpaceforU, a peer-to-peer marketplace for venue hire in Cornwall and Devon.
+Selected for Falmouth University's fully funded startup incubator, I co-founded and led the product development of SpaceforU, a peer-to-peer marketplace for venue hire across Cornwall and Devon.

 - Launched a working MVP within 24 hours of funding using no-code tools to rapidly validate the idea.
 - Secured partnerships with 20+ venues and listed 40+ spaces within 3 months.